HowieG/CSCI490_Spring2017/README.md

 # CSCI490_Spring2017
 Research project to determine influence of income and ethnicity in high schools that offer Computer Science.
 Done as part of CSCI 490: Directed Research

 Data: California school data such as course availability, course enrollment, income estimators, ethnicity, etc. which we reduce down to relevant tables.
+[For now Data is empty because the files exceed GitHub's 100 MB/file limit!]

 Python: initial data-gathering involved web crawling/scraping in Python